Abdu Al Rahim Damavandi: Life

 He was the son of Muhammad Yunes Isfahani.
 He is believed to have come from the city of Damavand, and also resided in Karbala.
 His ancestors were from Damavand, Iran but his father went to Isfahan.
-Molla Abdul Al Rahim's education occured in Isfahan, where he was a pupil of Muhammad Sadiq Ardestani.
+Molla Abdul Al Rahim's education occurred in Isfahan, where he was a pupil of Muhammad Sadiq Ardestani.
 He mentioned the name of his teacher many times in the Hosseinian mysteries.